ouchitaikoproject/OuchiTaikoProject/README.md

 ### **<u>B9.
 Install M3 threaded inserts</u>**

-Tap in the **8 individual M3 threaded inserts** (2 in each bottom panel) flush to the wood with a mallet (add **Superglue** to *outside* of threads to help secure to wood) - this is where the sensor housings will mount later on.
+Using a small hammer or rubber mallet, tap two M3 threaded inserts into the holes on the underside of each of the 4 faceplates.
+8 inserts total.
+Be sure to tap them flush to the wood - add Superglue to *outside* of threads to help permanently secure to the wood.
+These threaded inserts are where the sensor housings will mount later on.

-*Note: Your orientation will be different, this is just an example from an earlier version.*
+*Note: Your orientation will be different, this is just an example showing the sensor housing next to a threaded insert.*

 <div align="center">
 <img src="images/Pictures/100000010000024600000189C50C572B.png" width="350px" style="display: block; margin: 0 auto;">